GuiPimenta-Dev/lambda-forge/projects/youtube-live-insights/README.md

 ## Fernanda Kipper

-In the video below, Fernanda Kipper teaches how to recreate the Medius with Angular from scratch.
+In the video below, Fernanda Kipper teaches how to recreate the Medium with Angular from scratch.

 <div align="center">